-One Two Tree is a two-year long program for K and First graders which gives to students the opportunity to observe, explore forests and forest biodiversity (animals, insects, plants), and better understand the importance of nature and how to preserve it.
+One Two Tree is a two-year program for kindergarteners and first graders that gives students the opportunity to observe, explore forests and forest biodiversity (animals, insects, plants), and better understand the importance of nature and how to preserve it.

-One Two Tree has been conceived at the initiative of the Anne Fontaine Foundation, which mission is to reforest and protect the Atlantic Forest in Brazil.
-The Foundation holds workshops in Brazil and in the US with the goal of teachingchildren and students about the environment within which they live.
+One Two Tree was conceived at the initiative of the Anne Fontaine Foundation, whose mission is to reforest and protect the Atlantic Forest in Brazil.
+The Foundation holds workshops in Brazil and in the US with the goal of teaching children and students about the environment in which they live.

-This project was designed to initiate children into the incredible presence of trees in science and art, as well as to introduce them to the Brazilian Rainforest and its impact on our planet.
+This project was designed to demonstrate to children the incredible presence of trees in science and art, as well as to introduce them to the Brazilian Rainforest and its impact on our planet.

-20 sessions throughout the year have been organized to raise children’s awareness to the different ways in which trees touch our lives.
+20 sessions are organized throughout the year to raise children’s awareness to the different ways in which trees touch our lives.

-One Two Tree was initiated in 2017 with our Kindergarten classes.
-This year, One Two Tree will be developed with Kindergarten and First Graders with 2 different programs.
+One Two Tree was launched in 2017 with kindergarten classes.
+This year, One Two Tree will be developed with kindergarteners and first graders with 2 different programs.

-This program is a way to better understand the nature and more specifically the Forest.
-During fall 2018, –Ms Aponte, science teacher, PS84 will work on trees aspects with scientific words.
-Children will also work with The PS84 Fearless Gardeners to take care of the gardens at school.
+This program is a way to better understand nature and, more specifically, the forest.
+During fall 2018, science teacher Ms. Aponte at PS84 will work on the different aspects of trees with scientific words.
+Children will also work with the PS84 Fearless Gardeners to take care of the gardens at school.

-Botanist With Dr William Wayt Thomas, Curator of Botany, Institute of Systematic Botany at the New York Botanical Garden, children will be invited to observe and experience what is a tree, a rain forest and its biodiversity.
-Dr Thomas will give 45 mn session to each Kindergarten’s class bringing botanist’s tools, showing short videos in the Atlantic forest, animals and plants.
-Asking questions to children such as:
+With Dr. William Wayt Thomas, Curator of Botany at the Institute of Systematic Botany at the New York Botanical Garden, children will be invited to observe and experience what are trees, rain forests, and their biodiversity.
+Dr. Thomas will give a 45-minute session to each kindergarten class, bringing botanist’s tools; showing short videos on the Atlantic Forest, animals and plants; and asking the children questions such as:

 •What do you think a rain forest looks like?